FctsFxns/schultzen-web/_works/ConjurosColocones.md

 home_show: true
 date:  2022-03-03 00:00:00 +0100
 ---
-Spells and Potions (cast: Conjuros y Colocones) is an artistic research project developed in collaboration with [Metzineres](http://metzineres.net/),harm-reduction and support spaces for women and gender-diverse people who use drugs and survive violent situations in Barcelona.
+ **Conjuros y Colocones** or **Spells and Potions** is an artistic research project developed in collaboration with [Metzineres](http://metzineres.net/),harm-reduction and support spaces for women and gender-diverse people who use drugs and survive violent situations in Barcelona.

 ## Process